WielkiKuba/simple-task-schedule/README.md

 This API **does not include any authentication** — anyone with access to the server can add or delete data.
 **Not suitable for production or public use without additional security layers!**

----

-## 🧪 Example Requests

-Add a user: